Michael Flynn (footballer)

-Michael John Samuel Flynn (born 17 October 1980) is a Welsh professional football manager and former player who played as a midfielder.
+Michael John Samuel Flynn (born 17 October 1980) is a Welsh former professional football manager and former player who played as a midfielder.
 He was most recently the head coach of EFL League Two side Cheltenham Town.

 Flynn began his career with Newport County, becoming a professional with Barry Town before his break out with Championship side Gillingham.
 He appeared 91 times for Bradford City.
 He returned to Newport County and played while obtaining his UEFA Pro License.

 Flynn became caretaker manager of Newport County in 2017 amid a relegation battle.
 After 2017's 'Great Escape', Newport County won FA Cup fixtures against Leeds United, Leicester City and Middlesbrough.
 In the 2018–19 season Flynn led Newport to the 2019 EFL League Two play-off final against Tranmere Rovers.
 In cup competitions Newport also played Premier League teams in 2018 Tottenham Hotspur, in 2019 Manchester City and West Ham United.
 In the 2020–21 EFL Cup Newport beat Championship clubs Swansea City and Watford before losing on penalties to premier league club Newcastle United.
 In the same season Newport lost to Premier League club Brighton & Hove Albion on penalties in the FA Cup and again reached the League Two play-off final, losing to Morecambe 1–0.